• Skip to primary navigation

 Most conditioners will do a good job of moisturizing leather or improving weather resistance or covering up scuffs, but Cobbler’s Choice does all three with aplomb

-I put ‘em on Chromexcel leather, which is pretty much the most popular leather for nice men’s boots, and it did a phenomenal job of covering up scuffs, moisturizing leather, and boosting water resistance, all while barely changing the color at all.
-The softening of the leather also means it can be really useful for helping you break in tough boots, so I’d probably recommend these on any pair of Red Wing Heritage boots, which are notoriously tough to break in.
+I put it on Chromexcel leather, which is one of the most popular leathers found on nice men’s boots, and it did a phenomenal job of covering up scuffs, moisturizing leather, and boosting water resistance, all while barely changing the color at all.

 • Covers up scuffs